Country Town

-Country Town is a 1971 Australian drama film directed by Peter Maxwell, produced by Fenton Rosewarne and starring Terry McDermott, Gary Gray and Lynette Curran.
+Bellbird: A Country Town is a 1971 Australian drama film directed by Peter Maxwell, produced by Fenton Rosewarne and starring Terry McDermott, Gary Gray and Lynette Curran.
 It was a film version of the Australian television series Bellbird, written by Barbara Vernon.

 Plot

 A severe drought strikes the town of Bellbird.
 Young reporter Philip Henderson arrives and stirs old tensions.
 The locals rally together and hold a fund-raising gymkhana.